Twitter Employee Blamed For Deleting President Donald Trump's Account - Slashdot

 Those are not equivalent.

 Re:Are all the editors on Slashdot liberal SJW's?
-(Score:4, Insightful)
+(Score:5, Insightful)

 So somehow reporting that someone shut down Trump's twitter account is Trump bashing?
 It's a simple matter of fact.